Home

 Flood and Drain Timing

 I have a hydroponic system for my garden and I'm using fluorescent lighting.
 I know it's not the best, but it's best for my light bill and I've heard its fine in the beginning stages (HPS lights are best in flowering stages).
-How can I simulate Autumn sunlight without having to purchase high pressure sodium fixtures or metal halide?
+How can I simulate Autumn sunlight without having to purchase high pressure sodium fixtures or Metal Halide?

 Also, how often should I flood and drain the nutrient solution in a day with an ebb and flow system?
 Thanks.